lsprangers/implementations-and-systems-design/design_systems/search_system/RANKING.md

       - $C(T_i)$ is the number of outbound links on page $T_i$

 The iterative approach using sum over in-nodes is typically preferred for large graphs because it avoids the computational cost of matrix inversion, and reduces amount that needs to be stored

+## DNN For Ranking
+TODO: Most use cases today use DNN or GBDT for Ranking